issalig/toshiba_air_cond/README.md

 TO-DOS

--Reconnect WebScokets when connection closes
+-Reconnect WebScokets when connection closes (WIP, parsing does not crash now)

--Redesign HTML page
+-Redesign HTML page (WIP, fixed divs)

 -Use DC buck/boost from A-B line to power ESP8266 (tried, but not working)